 On the eve of Passover, now commemorated as Holy, or Maudy Thursday, these ritual actions of anointing come to a climax with Jesus washing the feet of his companions.
 As with Mary’s anointing of Jesus, John’s gospel places us in the sensual pathos of this moment, when he portrays how: “Jesus, got up from the meal, laid aside (τίθησιν tithēsin) his outer clothing, and wrapped a towel around his waist.
 After that, he poured water (βάλλει ὕδωρ ballei hydōr) into a basin and began to wash (νίπτειν niptein) the feet of his disciples, drying them with the towel that was wrapped around him” (John 13:4-5).
 Again, John focuses on the anointing of feet, and this time Jesus is the one who anoints by pouring out all the love of his heart in washing the feet of all those who are with him, in the same way that he will pour out all the blood and water from his body in the hours to come.

-Our sense heighten, as John describes Jesus removing outer layers of clothing so that his heart may be exposed.
+Our senses heighten, as John describes Jesus removing outer layers of clothing so that his heart may be exposed.
 The intensity of the loving continues to amplify as we listen to the trickle of the water pouring into the bowl, imbibe the perfume of the fresh aroma, feel the tenderness of feet being immersed in cleansing water, melt into the caressing touch of Jesus, until we are immersed in the sensualized transcendence of our oneing, in a mutually indwelling becoming.
 The desire of Jesus “that [we] be one (ἓν hen)” (Jn 17:21) is being realized.
 We are contributing to all of us becoming body of Christ.
 Artistically, Beatrice Bruteau invites us to truly embody the revolutionary nature of the transformation in identity, that takes place in this oneing and hear Jesus passionately acclaim:

 I will no longer call you servants but friends.
 There is to be no distance between us.
 You are entirely in my confidence.
 Everything I have heard from my Father I have told you.
 I have not kept anything back, and have not claimed any privilege.
 We are friends, all equal.
 Everything I have done you can do as well.
 You can do more, and I hope you will.
 Sharing my life with you has been my love for you.
 No one can have greater love than this than to be willing to give your whole life to your friends.
 Do you see how it is?
 That a friend’s life lives inside you?
 And you live in your friend?
 It’s that kind of love.
 That’s the kind of love we have with the Father.
 The Father in in me and I am in the Father; I am in you and you are in me; the Father is in you and you are in the Father; you are in each other.